Olacgk/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4. display the last 10 lines of /etc/passwd
 5.display the first 10 lines of /etc/passwd
 6. a script that display the third line of the file iacta
+7. a shell script that creates a file named ... ending by a new line
+8.